WRITING STYLE: 5/5

 ENTERTAINMENT QUOTIENT: 5/5

 Whether actual or mere figment of the imagination, the unknown surely attracts and fascinates many of us.
-It is this fascination which the author Manish Mahajan caters to in this book, and I must say that he has definitely done a great job of it.
+It is this fascination which the author Manish Mahajan caters to in The Disappearance of Tejas Sharma, and I must say that he has definitely done a great job of it.

 That is to say, writing short stories and that too horror ones is anything but a cakewalk and to say that the author has done a good job of it would be a colossal understatement.
 For he has done it most skilfully as a pro.

-My favourite among the 12 short stories is the ‘Begunkodur Ghost Station’ for the sheer brilliance of the horror it created and the havoc it wrecked on my scared self, the night I read it.
-‘13, Church Street’ and ‘The Peepal Tree of Lachhmangarh’ were also scary to the core and made me restless with fear for what seemed like a long time.
-I also enjoyed the non-scary-rather-mysterious-ones like ‘The Secret in the Photograph’, ‘Lost’ and ‘Raag Bhimpalasi’.
-These were remarkably different and gave an added dimension to the book.
+My favourite among the 12 short stories in The Disappearance of Tejas Sharma is the ‘Begunkodur Ghost Station’ for the sheer brilliance of the horror it created and the havoc it wrecked on my scared self, the night I read it.